All Episodes

 We've met with them today specifically to speak about the progress that our governors are making, expanding testing across the country.

-More than 35,000 National Guards stood up, 5,000 active duty military deployed in 10 states.
+More than 35,000 National Guard stood up, 5,000 active duty military deployed in 10 states.

-Uh, and uh we've made it clear to the governors that that we know we're all in this together, and the partnership that we have forged together really begins with mitigation efforts.
+And we've made it clear to the governors that we know we're all in this together.

 It moves to making sure our health care workers have the support they need, but also testing is in the forefront of all of our minds.

-A little bit of context, you may recall that uh uh one month ago, all of the testing that had been done in America, 80,000 Americans had been tested.
+You may recall that one month ago, all of the testing that had been done in America, 80,000 Americans had been tested.

 But as of this morning, 5.1 million Americans have been tested for the coronavirus.

-A quick reminder to our fellow Americans, uh, and this was something from our scientists today at the task force.
+A quick reminder to our fellow Americans, and this was something from our scientists today at the task force.

-We reminded governors of this as well, that as testing increases dramatically across the country, cases will increase as well.
+That as testing increases dramatically across the country, cases will increase as well.

-We continue to see positive progress, not just on the West Coast, but even where uh the coronavirus epidemic has most deeply impacted in areas of the greater New York City area, New Orleans, Detroit, and elsewhere.
+We are looking at very positive trends in hospitalization, in emergency room entrances, and we continue to see, as we've said at this podium, every day over the last several weeks, we continue to see positive progress, not just on the West Coast, but even where the coronavirus epidemic has most deeply impacted in areas of the greater New York City area, New Orleans, Detroit, and elsewhere.

-On our nearly two-hour phone call today with those governors, uh we heard of the progress governors were making in implementing the resources that we've been working to provide them, not just the medical equipment, but also, as you recall, uh that map a week ago that showed where all of the equipment is all across the country in all 50 states.
+On our nearly two-hour phone call today with those governors, we heard of the progress governors were making in implementing the resources that we've been working to provide them, not just the medical equipment, but also, as you recall, that map a week ago that showed where all of the equipment is all across the country in all 50 states.

-Uh as Governor Cuomo said today, he understood that the federal government works with national manufacturing and supply chain, and the governors deal with the labs to expand and implement testing at the state level.
+As Governor Cuomo said today, he understood that the federal government works with national manufacturing and supply chain, and the governors deal with the labs to expand and implement testing at the state level.

-Um Governor Cuomo also explained how he's using his licensing authority as a governor to stand up the more than 300 labs that can do coronavirus testing in the state Of New York, and uh we congratulated him for his leadership in that and urged other governors to use their authority similarly.
+Governor Cuomo also explained how he's using his licensing authority as a governor to stand up the more than 300 labs that can do coronavirus testing in the state of New York.

 In Tennessee, Governor Bill Lee told us that he's deployed the National Guard to stand up more than 20 drive-through test sites.